For most people, going vegan is a big change, especially if you do it cold turkey.

 - Headaches – It’s not the most likely cause, but an issue in a vegan diet could contribute to headaches.

 - Heartburn –Certain vegan foods can lead to heartburn.

 - High Cholesterol – A vegan diet usually lowers cholesterol, but some vegans develop high cholesterol.

 - Kidney Stones – If you have past issues with kidney stones, see how a vegan diet might affect kidney stones.

 - Restless Leg Syndrome – Some symptoms of restless leg syndrome can be triggered by aspects of a vegan diet.

 - Trouble Sleeping – There are many anecdotes of vegan insomnia, particularly for new vegans.

-Finally, while it doesn’t really fit above, some are concerned about feeding children a vegan diet.
-I’ve written a detailed review looking at if a vegan diet can stunt growth.
+Finally, while it doesn’t really fit above, some are concerned about feeding children a vegan diet, as a lack of nutrition can stunt growth.